Effective running coupling constant and jet quenching parameter in the spinning background from holography: Effective running coupling constant and jet quenching parameter in the spinning black hole background

-This result can be explained from the spectral function and binding energy of heavy quarkonium.
+This result can be explained from the potential energy of heavy quarkonium.
+The authors of Ref. \cite{Zhu:2024dwx} investigated the potential energy of heavy quarkonium in this background and found that it rapidly approaches zero as the angular momentum increases.
+This indicates that heavy quarkonium becomes more unstable under stronger rotation.
 In the same spinning black hole background, the authors of Ref. \cite{Zhu:2024uwu} studied the spectral function of heavy quarkonium and found that an increasing angular momentum facilitates its dissociation.
-Indeed, Ref. \cite{Zhu:2024dwx} investigated the thermodynamics of heavy quarkonium in this background and calculated its binding energy, revealing that it rapidly approaches zero as the angular momentum increases.
-This indicates that heavy quarkonium becomes more unstable under stronger rotation.
 Our results are consistent with the results of Refs. \cite{Zhu:2024dwx,Zhu:2024uwu}.
-Furthermore, the angular momentum has a stronger effect on the running coupling constant when the axis of $Q\overline{Q}$ is transverse to the direction of the angular momentum.
+Furthermore, the angular momentum has a stronger effect on the effective running coupling constant when the axis of $Q\overline{Q}$ is transverse to the direction of the angular momentum.